simonThiele/zoomUnmuteIndicators/README.md

 - `--unmuteButtonText="Audio stummschalten"`: Set the text of the unmute button (default: 🇬🇧 ("Mute audio"))

 Feel free to automate the startup

+## Troubleshooting

+### Known issues

+- You need to have at least MacOS Yosemite since the JXA script is not supported in older versions.
+- The executing app needs accessibility permissions to get access the zoom app menu bar entries.
+Note: When you start the app via shell, it's the shell which needs permissions as well.